jupyterlab/jupyter-ai/docs/source/users/index.md

 | OpenAI (chat)       | `openai-chat`        | `OPENAI_API_KEY`           | `openai`                        |
 | SageMaker Endpoints | `sagemaker-endpoint` | N/A                        | `boto3`                         |

+The environment variable names shown above are also the names of the settings keys used when setting up the chat interface.

 You need the `pillow` Python package to use HuggingFace Hub's text-to-image models.

 To use SageMaker's models, you will need to authenticate via